formsbyair/Documentation/docs/_posts/2024-11-04-workflow-expiry.md

 The default workflow expiry period will be **60 days** but this can be adjusted per form between 10 and 90 days.

-A **rolling expiry** means that the 60 day period will reset every time you take some action on a document e.g. re-assign, comment, or return, so it will never expire while you're actively working on it.
+A **rolling expiry** means that the 60 day period will reset every time you take some action on a document e.g. reassign, comment, authorise, so it will never expire while you're actively working on it.

-In addition, we'll be adding a **Snooze** function so you can hold a document in Workflow for a specific period of time if it can't be processed immediately.
-Snoozed documents will be hidden by default unless you specifically filter for them, and will reapear at the end of the snooze period, triggering the usual notifications.
+In addition, we're adding a **Snooze** function so you can hold a document in Workflow for a specific period of time if it can't be processed immediately.
+Snoozed documents will be hidden by default unless you specifically filter for them, and will reappear at the end of the snooze period, triggering the usual notifications.

 We'll display the expiry date for all workflow documents in our portal and allow you to filter for documents that are expiring soon.